Karl Slover

-Karl Slover (September 21, 1918 – November 15, 2011) was a Slovakian-born American actor best known as one of the Munchkins in The Wizard of Oz (1939).
+Karl Slover (September 21, 1918 – November 15, 2011) was a Slovak-born American actor best known as one of the Munchkins in The Wizard of Oz (1939).
 Only three other adult Munchkin performers remained alive at the time of Slover's death.

 Early life

-Slover was born as Karl Kosiczky on September 21, 1918, in Prakovce, Slovakia (then Prakfalva, Kingdom of Hungary).
+Slover was born as Karl Kosiczky on September 21, 1918, in then Prakfalva, Kingdom of Hungary (now Prakovce, Slovakia).
 Diagnosed at an early age with pituitary dwarfism, Slover was barely two feet tall by his eighth birthday.
 Dwarfism was not a family trait; his father stood six feet six inches, and his mother was just a few inches shorter.
 Slover's father went to great lengths to make Slover taller, including taking him to Hungary, where doctors fixed stretchers to his arms and legs.

 Career

 When Slover was just nine years old, his father sent him to work for a traveling show based out of Berlin, Germany.
 After working with the show for several years, Slover moved to the United States where he joined another traveling show.
 It wasn't long before Slover began appearing in films such as The Terror of Tiny Town, Block-Heads, Bringing Up Baby, and They Gave Him a Gun.

 Slover was working in Hawaii when his circus manager sent him to Hollywood, where little people were needed for an upcoming film called The Wizard of Oz.
 At the age of 21 and standing just 4 feet 4 inches, Slover played the parts of four Munchkins in the movie: the first trumpeter, a soldier, one of the sleepy heads, and one among those who sang "Follow the Yellow Brick Road".

 His "Oz" co-stars, The Matina Triplets, whose names were Bela "Ike", Lajos "Leo", and Matjus "Mike" were originally from Budapest.
 They also appeared in the film as Munchkins.

 After filming Oz, Slover began working for the 'Original World Famous Singers Midget Show' where he sang and danced throughout the United States.
 When the show ended in 1942, Slover joined the Royal American Carnival in Tampa, Florida.
 At this time he took the last name Slover, the last name of his stage manager.